-Data subject The identified or identifiable individual whose personal data is held or processed.
-Data controller A person or organisation that determines the purposes and the means of processing of personal data.
-Data processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
 Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
 Data Protection Officer (DPO) A named individual who helps the school protect their data and stay compliant with data protection regulations Information Commissioner's Office (ICO) The UK supervisory authority for data protection.
-They have the responsibility for enforcing the data protection regulations (GDPR) GDPR The General Data Protection Regulations 2016.
-New regulations covering data protection that became enforceable in May 2018.
+They have the responsibility for enforcing the data protection regulations (GDPR) UK General Data Protection Regulation (UK GDPR) The UK GDPR is the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (EU GDPR) Data Protection Act (DPA) 2018 The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR)

-4. The data controller
+4. The Data Controller

-Our school processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.
+Our school processes personal data relating to parents and carers, pupils, staff, governors, visitors and others, and therefore is a data controller.
 The school is registered as a data controller with the ICO and will renew this registration annually.

-5. Roles and responsibilities
+5. Roles and Responsibilities

-This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+This policy applies to all staff and volunteers (paid and unpaid) employed by our school, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

-5.1 Governing board
+5.1 Governing Body

-The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Governing Body has overall responsibility for ensuring that our school complies with all relevant data protection obligations.

-5.2 Data protection officer
+5.2 Data Protection Officer

-The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.

-They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.
+The Data Protection Officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.
+They will provide an annual report of their activities directly to the Governing Body and, where relevant, report to the board their advice and recommendations on school data protection issues.

 The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.
 Our DPO is EduDataPro and is contactable via dpo@edudatapro.com.

-Our internal lead for data protection is the head teacher
+Our internal lead for data protection is the Headteacher.